vrajeshtrichy/website/_pages/about.md

 <!----------------------------------------------------------------------------->
 ## About me

-I am a Data Scientist with a Master of Science in AI & Machine Learning and certified expertise in Azure.
+I am a Data Scientist & Full-Stack Developer with a Master of Science in AI & Machine Learning and certified expertise in Azure.
 With rich experience in diverse areas of ML, including Natural Language Processing (NLP), Computer Vision, and Generative AI, I am dedicated to using AI to solve challenging business problems and create value.

 Currently, I work at Amazon, where I oversee and optimize the operations of Amazon Robotics, ensuring efficient functioning and resolving critical issues promptly.
 Before Amazon, I worked at TATA Consultancy Services (TCS) as a Senior ML Engineer, leading end-to-end AI/ML solutions for global clients in the Travel, Transportation, and Hospitality sectors.
 My projects ranged from optimizing last-mile logistics and enhancing parcel distribution accuracy to developing personalized travel recommendation systems and AI-powered chatbots.